 Can I just drop in a the Mission anytime?

 No – reservations are required for all visitors.

-Anyone desiring to visit the Mission must contact the mission directly:
+Anyone desiring to visit the Mission should use our visitor inquiry buttons above.

 Space is limited at all our Missions, and we take reservations up to one year in advance, so please contact us so we can see if there is room for you when you want to be there.

 What’s the usual week like for a visitor?

 Visitors to Baja usually arrive on Sunday, in time to attend the evening church service at the Mission Church.
 Monday morning, visitors are given a tour of the Mission grounds to see all the various ministries and get a feel for the campus.
 On Monday nights, visitors spend time with the house parents and get to visit with the children.
 Each day starts with breakfast at 7am followed by devotions at 8am.
 At 9am you will meet with the group coordinator who will give you your work assignments for the day/week.
 Teams are sent out on Tuesday afternoons into the community to participate in Child Evangelism.
 Wednesday evening, there is a lively service at the Mission church.
 Depending on the time of year, the Bible Institute students host a dinner on Wednesday nights after the service to raise money for their annual evangelistic outreach to Oaxaca.
 Visitors have Friday afternoons off and can take a short trip to nearby beaches and a market.
 Visitors depart early Saturday morning.